UHKennethMaukar/Bookr-MERN/README.md

 ## Project Summary

 Bookr is a book catalog built on the MERN stack utilizing the REST API framework.
-It currently features 2 main views + 2 secondary views for ADD & EDIT/DELETE books
+It currently features 2 main views + 2 secondary views for ADD & EDIT/DELETE books:
 1) The catalog featuring all books + search bar
-2) A specific book's page to view its details
+2) A specific book's page to view & edit its details The navbar currently provides links to home (catalog) and to add a book.

 ### WIP & Future implementations
 1) Sort by year/title features